InnoFusionTech/ExplainIQ/README.md

-# ExplainIQ Platform
+# ExplainIQ Agent

-A comprehensive Go-based microservices platform optimized for Google Cloud Run, designed for AI-powered explanation and analysis services.
+A comprehensive AI-powered microservices platform for intelligent explanation and analysis, built with Go and optimized for cloud deployment.

 ## Architecture